publiccodeyml/publiccode.yml/README.md

 You can find all `publiccode.yml` on GitHub files by searching using the frontend or the API.

 * [GitHub Search `filename:publiccode.yml`](https://github.com/search?utf8=%E2%9C%93&q=filename%3Apubliccode.yml&type=)

+The Italian Digital Transformation Team is also working on providing a scanner which looks for all PublicCode files on all publicly accessible websites, and exposing them as open data.

 ## Contributing